hastest/juliannma.com/pages/seas.md

 SEAS: Sustainable Environment through the Arts & Sciences
 ===========================================================

-Understanding climate change and environmental sustainability as global concerns and yet difficult subjects to broach, Juliann began her search for new languages to spark conversation between "unlikely" collaborators to address these issues together; thus, SEAS was born.
+Understanding climate change and environmental sustainability as global concerns and yet difficult subjects to broach, Juliann began her search for new languages to spark conversation between _unlikely_ collaborators to address these issues together; thus, SEAS was born.

 A melting pot of eclectic talents, SEAS unites artists and scientists in creating visceral, unique performing arts experiences that immerse audiences and themselves in the story of human's impact on nature.
 Its mission: to humanize scientific data and make the unfathomable come alive to our senses, in live performance and on screen.SEAS seeks also to challenge and open up traditional roles, settings, and audiences of classical music, contemporary dance, and scientific research publications, providing an innovative platform for professionals in such fields to come into contact with and affect each other's work on equal footing, develop appreciation for and share ideas across these fields so often segregated from one another.